 Patients go through remission periods between flare-ups.
 Many things can affect how often remission occurs and how long it lasts.
 Overdoing it when you feel good is one of the fastest ways to cut a remission period short.

 #6 Most Doctors Know Little to Nothing About Chronic Fatigue

 Again, this may be related to why it is so underdiagnosed, but the fact is that most doctors have to go to an office to read about chronic fatigue to know anything about it.
-This is not something that is frequently discussed in medical journals.
+Medical journals do not often discuss this.
 It can take time just to find a doctor who will even consider chronic fatigue as a possible diagnosis.

 #7 There Is No FDA Approved Chronic Fatigue Syndrome Treatment

 That doesn’t mean there is nothing you can do.
 There is just no officially recognized chronic fatigue syndrome treatment.
 Medications that are prescribed are often used to treat individual symptoms.
 While most doctors shy away from natural forms of care, there are a number of alternative therapies that people are considering.

 #8 You Need to Live at Your Own Pace

 This may be the most important thing for chronic fatigue syndrome patients to learn.
 You have to live at your own pace.
 Listen to your body so you know what it can and can’t handle.
 Sometimes you will be tempted to ignore what your body is saying because you really want to do something.
 The symptom flare-ups that follow will be a lesson to pay more attention next time.
 You can’t let someone else dictate the pace of your life.
 Chronic fatigue syndrome isn’t about being sedentary or lazy; it is about conserving energy to accomplish what you need to do and to be there for life’s most important events.